caprica/vlcj/README.md

 It should also be possible to prevent such network accesses by using appropriate `ParseFlag` values when requesting to parse media.

-Even with network access disabled, some media covert art may still appear locally (e.g. ~/.cache/vlc) - this does not necessarily mean that a remote network request was made for the cover art, rather the art was embedded in the media file and extracted to this temporary cache directory.
+Even with network access disabled, some media cover art may still appear locally (e.g. ~/.cache/vlc) - this does not necessarily mean that a remote network request was made for the cover art, rather the art was embedded in the media file and extracted to this temporary cache directory.